ela-fadhli/TSYP/README.md

 # CYBER SHIELD

 **Cyber Shield** is an advanced cybersecurity solution designed to mitigate a wide range of cyber threats by integrating cutting-edge tools like **Wazuh**, **VirusTotal**, and AI-driven technologies.
-The platform leverages Wazuh to monitor and manage conventional cyberattacks, gathering critical log data for enhanced threat detection and response.
+The platform leverages Wazuh for monitoring and managing cyberattacks, gathering critical log data for enhanced threat detection and response.
 Additionally, it incorporates a sophisticated AI model to analyze and address specific attack patterns, providing an extra layer of defense against emerging threats.
 Cyber Shield offers a comprehensive, automated approach to cybersecurity, ensuring real-time protection and proactive threat mitigation.

 ---